-As necessary to protect the health, safety and welfare of students and staff, school officials may search students, their property and/or District property under their control and may seize illegal, unsafe and prohibited items.
+As necessary to protect the health, safety and welfare of students and staff, school officials.

+seize illegal, unsafe and prohibited items.
 School officials may search individual students and their property when there is reasonable suspicion that the search will uncover evidence that the student is violating the law or rules of the district or school.
+The district as soon as possible upon the completion of the search, after the search as possible.

-The Governing Board requires that discretion, good judgment and common sense be exercised in all cases of search and seizure.
-(Education Code 49050)
+Governing Board requires that discretion, good judgment and common sense be exercised in all cases of search and seizure.
+(Education Code 49050) The parent/guardian of a student subjected to an individualized search shall be notified by the